csc-training/hpc-python/docs/mooc/python-and-performance/setting-environment.md

        complete and you can already start Oracle VM VirtualBox in that step by clicking finish.
-     - In some machines virtualization hardware extension may need to be enable in BIOS.
+     - In some machines virtualization hardware extension may need to be enabled in BIOS.
 Some instructions on how to achieve this can be found [here](https://docs.fedoraproject.org/en-US/Fedora/13/html/Virtualization_Guide/sect-Virtualization-Troubleshooting-Enabling_Intel_VT_and_AMD_V_virtualization_hardware_extensions_in_BIOS.html).
 3. Start VirtualBox
 4. Import the Virtual Machine image